FXinnovation/fx-terraform-module-aws-rds/examples/external_kms_external_security_group_no_subnet_group/README.md

 # RDS module with an external KMS, external subnet group ans external security group example

-Create an RDS cluster with an exeternal KMS key, external security group, and external security group.
+Create an RDS cluster with an external KMS key, external security group, and external security group.
 This also create a parameter group.

 ## Usage